-Tummy tucks have a high patient satisfaction rate, but the caveat is that recovery can be painful and uncomfortable the first couple of days.
+Tummy tucks have a high patient satisfaction rate, but the caveat is that recovery can be painful and uncomfortable for the first couple of days.
 This is because you will need to have drains (to drain excess fluid) and a catheter for the first night.
 These can be painful and uncomfortable, especially while sleeping.

 However, the pain subsides after the second day.
-You should be able to walk comfortably one week after surgery, and drive after two weeks.
+You should be able to walk comfortably one week after surgery and drive after two weeks.
 During this period you may experience some discomfort when you cough or laugh, as the abdominal muscles have been tightened.
 Because of the adjustment phase, it is recommended that you take at least two weeks off from work.

-After a couple of months, the healing process is complete, and you can undertake strenuous physical activity such as working out and lifting heavy weights.
+After a couple of months, the healing process is complete, and you can undertake strenuous physical activity such as working out and lifting weights.
 The scar becomes unnoticeable after a year if helped along by regular application of scar cream.

 During the recovery process, you should make sure you follow the doctor’s instructions carefully – regarding medication, eating habits, restrictions and rest.
 You will be asked to visit the clinic for follow-up appointments, during which the doctor will check to make sure the wound is healing properly.
 You can use that time to ask the doctor any additional questions you may have regarding your daily habits.

 Are there any potential complications?

 As with any major surgery, there are a couple of complications that could arise from a tummy tuck.
 An abdominoplasty is quite safe, with the rate of complications in the USA being around 4%, which is quite low compared to most other types of cosmetic surgery.